alexisfsd/odin-recipes/README.md

-# odin-recipes
-Project: Recipes of The Odin Project curriculum the project consist in build a simple website of recipes
+# Project: Recipes of The Odin Project curriculum

+The project consist in build a simple website of recipes

+## I have learned:
+- ordered and unordered lists
+- Insert paragraphs
+- Inserting links
+- Insert images
+- Insert titles